Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning

+First, we delve into the behavior of EE in a randomly bi-partitioned system for the RD model.
+The results of our numerical calculations are depicted in Fig.~\ref{fig:RD}, comprising four panels.

+In Panel (1), we plot EE versus $\phi_b$ for various system sizes.
+Notably, a singularity emerges in the EE at the phase transition point, making it readily distinguishable.
+Furthermore, EE in the delocalized phase surpasses that in the localized phase.

+Panel (2) showcases the plot of $EE/L$ versus $\phi_b$ for different system sizes.
+We observe that the behavior remains consistent across various sizes, with the curves overlapping in both the delocalized and localized phases.

+Panel (3) presents a plot of $EE/L$ as a function of system size.
+It becomes evident that $EE/L$ converges to a fixed value for large system sizes, and this fixed value is dependent on $\phi_b$.

+Finally, Panel (4) illustrates a log-log scale plot of EE versus system size.
+The resulting curve exhibits a linear trend with a slope close to 1 in both the delocalized and localized phases, indicating that $EE$ is proportional to $L$, with the proportionality dependent solely on $\phi_b$.
+Consequently, we can express $EE$ as $EE = f_{\text{RD}}(\phi_b) L$ in both the delocalized and localized phases, where $f$ represents a function solely dependent on $\phi_b$.

-For the AA model (Fig.~\ref{fig:PRBA}) the behavior of the EE is not distinguishable at the phase transition point, but still EE is smaller in the localized phase than that in the delocalized phase (1$^{\text{st}}$ and 2$^{\text{nd}}$ plots).
-Based on the 3$^{\text{rd}}$ and 4$^{\text{th}}$ plot, again we can conclude that $EE = f_{\text{AA}}(\lambda) L$, i.e. there is a power-law behavior of the EE with system size in both delocalized and localized phases.
-For PRBA model (see Fig.~\ref{fig:PRBA}) we can say that EE is lower in localized phase than in the delocalized phase.
-And, similarly we can conclude that $EE = f_{\text{PRBA}}(\alpha) L$ in both delocalized and localized phase.
+For the AA model, as shown in Fig.~\ref{fig:PRBA}, the behavior of EE is not distinguishable at the phase transition point.
+Nevertheless, it is evident that EE is smaller in the localized phase compared to the delocalized phase (as seen in the 1st and 2nd plots).
+Based on the observations from the 3rd and 4th plots, we can conclude that $EE = f_{\text{AA}}(\lambda) L$, indicating a power-law behavior of EE with respect to system size in both the delocalized and localized phases.

+As for the PRBA model (refer to Fig.~\ref{fig:PRBA}), we note that EE is lower in the localized phase than in the delocalized phase.
+Similarly, we can conclude that $EE = f_{\text{PRBA}}(\alpha) L$ holds true in both the delocalized and localized phases.